STAFF

 Asuman Kubra Bas

-Asuman Kubra Bas is working as Project Manager and Researcher at the European Neighbourhood Council.
-She oversees a number of active EU projects, as well as a group of assistant researchers and coordinators, and she is responsible for key areas of planning, project implementation, research, coordination, and management.
+Asuman Kubra Bas is Head of Projects and Research at the European Neighbourhood Council.
+She oversees a number of active EU projects, as well as a group of researchers and coordinators, and she is responsible for key areas of planning, project implementation, research, coordination, and management.
 She has an international relations master's degree and a bachelor's degree in sociology.
-She has expertise working on a wide range of topics, including youth, media, migration, Syrian refugees, and more.
+She has expertise working on a wide range of topics, including EU foreign policy, EU-Türkiye relations, connectivity, business and human rights, youth, media, disinformation and migration.
 She is fluent in Turkish and English.

 ENC Researchers